 Fee-for-service (FFS) remains the most common health system revenue strategy across the United States.
 For FFS health systems, it’s imperative to support network optimization strategies to solidify revenue flow and efficiency.

 FFS health systems must balance competing issues such as improving patient retention, reducing readmissions, and efficiently distributing low- and high-acuity cases to maximize the value of specialty care within these systems.
 In addressing each of these and other initiatives, communication is essential.

 eConsults provide a secure and documented messaging platform that facilitates direct communication between primary care providers (PCPs) and specialists, directly benefitting FFS health systems by supporting their revenue strategy in several ways.

-1. Improve patient retention
+1. Improve Patient Retention

-- According to 2018 survey data, 43% of healthcare organizations are losing more than 10% of revenue
+- According to 2018 survey data, 43% of healthcare organizations are losing more than 10% of their revenue

 - 19% of healthcare organizations are losing more than 20% of revenue as a result of patient leakage

 - 54% of referrals lead to completed specialist appointments